Zyigh/FileUploader/README.md

 It might be cool to handle cookies with another service.
 KituraSession example works well with PostgreSQL and Redis, but it might be a bit huge for the usage this website requires.
 Perhaps a simple SQLite would be enough ?

+### Files Name

+Now the downloading of files is quite naive.
+It just uses the StaticFile Middleware to display the raw file, and the browser download it magically.
+As the names are changed with UUID, you can't retrieve a file with it's original name, which is quite unpractical.
+It could be fine to returns the file with the right headers and proper filename

 Feel free to open Pull Requests 😁